mouracarina/mouracarina.github.io/_posts/2021-03-01-why-does-boundary-testing-work.markdown

 # Final consideration

-The boundary testing technique seems very simple but it's not that straightforward.
+The boundary testing technique seems very simple but it's not straightforward.
 It is also very prone to mistakes since it depends highly on defining the correct limits and testing the exact numbers.
-But it is a strong technique that allows you to test with certainty without the need to go through all the possible scenarios.
+But it is a reliable and effective technique that allows you to test with certainty without the need to go through all the possible scenarios.

-I'll leave you with this question, now that you've seen how it works: **If you have tested the numbers 30 and 40 and these awarded you a T-shirt, would you expect 31, 35 or 39 not to?** Given that the implementation is going to be using ranges, testing the other numbers adds no value to your tests.
+I'll finish with this question, now that you've seen how it works: **If you have tested the numbers 30 and 40 and these awarded you a T-shirt, would you expect 31, 35 or 39 not to?** Given that the implementation is going to be using ranges, testing the other numbers adds no value to your tests.
 The boundary testing technique focuses on the values that make a difference when testing (boundary values) and ignores redundant validations (other values inside the ranges).

 > **It is not about the number of tests that you perform, but their intention.**